-Regarding socioeconomic factors associated with willingness to accept the rotavirus vaccine, being married (p = 0.001), having education (p = 0.001), having employment (p = 0.001), and socioeconomic status (p = 0.049) were significantly related to accepting the vaccine because it is safe.
-This is in keeping with the work done in Nigeria by Ajeagu et al. [15] and Oleribe et al. [23] who reported educational level, average household income, and being employed as predictors of mothers accepting rotavirus and newly introduced vaccines.
-It also agrees with a study in Turkey [19] where significant factors in parents accepting rotavirus vaccines included level of education of respondents, information from a pediatrician, cost or availability of the vaccine, parents job types, and timely information on the need for the vaccine.
-This is, however, in contrast to the work in Ekiti State, Nigeria [8], where none of the studied socioeconomic factors of the mother was a significant factor in accepting the rotavirus vaccine by mothers.
-It is also in contrast with the Italian work of Di-Martino et al. [18], where socioeconomic characteristics were not significantly associated with the willingness to vaccinate against rotavirus.
-The reason for this discrepancy could be attributed to the fact that the Ekiti state study respondents, unlike this present study, had very poor knowledge of the virus, the disease it causes, and the availability of vaccines.
+Regarding socioeconomic factors associated with willingness to accepting rotavirus vaccine, being married (p=0.001), having employment (p=0.001) and Socio-economic status (p=0.049) were significantly related to accepting the vaccine because it is safe.
+This is in keeping the work in Nigeria by Ajeagu et al., ^[15], Oleribe et al., ^[23] who reported educational level, average household income, being employed as part of the predictors of mothers accepting rotavirus and newly introduced vaccines.
+It also agrees with a work in Turkey ^[19] where significant factors of parents accepting rotavirus vaccines included level of education of respondents information from a pediatrician, cost / availability of the vaccine, parents job types and timely information on need for the vaccine.
+This is however in contrast to the work in Ekiti state Nigeria ^[8] where none of the studied socioeconomic factors of the mother was a significant factor in accepting rotavirus vaccine by mothers.
+It is in contrast also with an Italian work of Di-Martino et al., ^[18] where sociodemographic characteristics were not significantly associated with the willingness to vaccinate against rotavirus.
+The reason for this discrepancy could be attributed to the fact that the Ekiti state study respondents, unlike this present study, had very poor knowledge of the virus, the disease it causes and the availability of vaccines.

-Though the majority of respondents (91.2%) agreed that they are willing to accept the vaccine for their children because it is safe, 8 (3.7%) considered the newly introduced vaccine dangerous to their children, and the majority (87.5%) of these said they would not be willing to accept the vaccine due to concerns related to safety, while the reminder 12.5% expressed strong desires to get more information about the vaccine considering safety based on what was said in their community about COVID-19 vaccines.
-Similar findings were reported by Babatolu et al. [8] in Nigeria, where 28% of respondents were not willing to accept the vaccine; Napolitano et al. [24] in Italy, with 11% of parents not willing to accept the vaccine; and Sitaresmi et al. [25] in Indonesia.
-The most common issue raised was that the vaccine was not included in the Indonesian NPI; therefore, parents perceived it as not important.
-"If [a vaccine] is not obligatory, it means it is not important, right?"
-Besides, for most Muslims in Indonesia, halal status is a significant factor influencing their decision not to vaccinate.
-The respondents in the current study were mostly Christians, and religious beliefs were not a major factor.
-In all these studies, many of the respondents who were not willing to accept the vaccine expressed a very strong desire to receive more information about the vaccine.
-This was consistent with the report of Wu et al. [26] from Connecticut, USA, and a study in Sudan [27] where misconceptions about vaccines led to hesitancy and very low acceptance by parents.
-Misconceptions about vaccines generally (like in Polio and COVID-19) have led to poor acceptance of these vaccines in Nigeria [28] and African countries [29] respectively.
-In the Nigeria study, parents said they preferred to suffer the disease over adverse effects following immunization (AEFI), and in the other African country study, the myths surrounding COVID-19 vaccines had an impact on their acceptance.
+Though majority of respondents (91.2%) agreed that they are willing to accept the vaccine for their children because it is safe, 8 (3.7%) considered the newly introduced vaccine dangerous to their children and majority (87.5%) of these said they will not be willing to accept the vaccine due to concerns related to safety while the reminder 12.5% expressed strong desires to get more information about the vaccine considering safety based on what was said in their community about COVID-19 vaccines.
+Similar findings were reported by Babatolu et al ^[8] in Nigeria where 28% respondents were not willing to accept the vaccine, Napolitano et al ^[24] in Italy with 11% parents not willing to accept the vaccine and Sitaresmi et al ^[25] in Indonesia; the most common issue raised was that the vaccine was not included in the Indonesian NIP, therefore, parents perceived it as not important.
+"If [a vaccine] is not obligatory, it means it is not important, right?" besides for most Muslims in Indonesia, halal status is a significant factor influencing their decision not to vaccinate.
+The respondents who were not willing to accept the vaccine expressed very strong desire to receive more information about the vaccine.
+This was consistent with the report of Wu et al ^[26] from Connecticut USA.